banner

 Chemistry Analysis for JEE Main April 4 Shift 2 2026

 Chemistry questions are primarily derived from the NCERT syllabi.
 The section will demonstrated a balanced distribution across Organic, Inorganic, and Physical Chemistry.
-It will be updated as the exam is over.
 Chemistry questions stem directly from the NCERT syllabi, ensuring alignment with standard preparation.
 The section balances Organic, Inorganic, and Physical Chemistry, with equal weightage across sub-topics like Chemical Bonding, Coordination Compounds, Thermodynamics, and Reaction Mechanisms.
 Organic emphasises named reactions and stereochemistry; Inorganic focuses on periodic trends; Physical tests equilibrium and kinetics.

 Mathematics Analysis for JEE Main April 4 Shift 2